- What is it?

 - Reviewing Personal Statements

-Six step plan to an effective action plan:
+Six step plan to making an effective decision about postgraduate study:

-- Talk to academic & Careers Service staff.
+- Talk to academic and Careers Service staff.

-- Decide on the type of postgraduate programme you want.
+- Decide on the type of postgraduate programme you want - taught or research.

 - Consult directories and web sites.